yiliansource/party-js/.github/CONTRIBUTING.md

 ### TypeScript Styleguide

-There's not much to say here.
-The codebase is linted using Prettier, which is highly recommended during development.
-This ensures a consistent appearance on the source code.
+Make sure no linting errors occur.
+This includes formatting errors.
 If you have a suggestion on a linting rule that should be added/removed, feel free to [discuss it in an issue][issues].

 If you are writing code, make sure that it's properly documented, to allow later contributors to understand your changes.
 Avoid "magic numbers" as much as possible, but if you do need them, explain where they stem from.